 Did you know that all high-speed zip lines are required to have an emergency arrest device?

 In most recreational ropes courses zipline's and zipwire's are designed and constructed in a way that all riders arrive in a controlled way at low speed.
 For longer zipline's, deathride's and flying foxes a braking system is used to brake users smooth, consistently.
 A high-speed zipline with only one braking system could be defined as "single point of failure", since there is no backup or emergency arrest device (EAD).
-This article - based upon the article by our partner Head Rush Technologies - will help you to see if your zipline is in compliance or needs adjustment to give riders the extra safety needed.
+This article will help you to see if your zipline is in compliance or needs adjustment to give riders the extra safety needed.

 What is an emergency arrest device?